Oakland Motorcycle Accident Lawyers

 What to Do If You Were Injured in a Motorcycle Accident in Oakland

 After seeking medical attention and ensuring that you get the proper treatment, the most important thing you can do after your motorcycle accident is to contact a personal injury attorney.
 Often, the liable insurance company will employ deceptive tactics in order to get you to unknowingly admit fault; this gives them grounds to dispute or deny your claim.
 Do not speak to any insurance adjuster from the other person’s insurance company.
-Instead, reach out to the Oakland motorcycle accident lawyers at Pacific Workers’ Compensation Law Center to make sure your rights are protected.
+Instead, reach out to the Oakland motorcycle accident lawyers at Pacific Workers', The Lawyers for Injured Workersto make sure your rights are protected.

 There is no cost, nor any obligation to hire us, associated with your initial consultation.
-When you choose to work with Pacific Workers’ Compensation Law Center, you get an entire team of dedicated legal professionals, experienced attorneys, medical experts, and others all working on your behalf.
+When you choose to work with Pacific Workers', The Lawyers for Injured Workers, you get an entire team of dedicated legal professionals, experienced attorneys, medical experts, and others all working on your behalf.
 We offer contingency fees, meaning we do not charge attorneys’ fees unless/until we successfully recover compensation in your case, either through a settlement or verdict.